AndyObtiva/puts_debuggerer/README.md

   => "Beatles"
 ```

-In addition to the object/expression output, you get to see the source file name, line number, invoked class method, and source code to help you debug and troubleshoot problems quicker (it even works in IRB).
+In addition to the object/expression output, you get to see the source file name, line number, class name, method name, and source code to help you debug and troubleshoot problems quicker (it even works in IRB).

 You can use `pd` at the top-level main object too, and it prings `Object.<main>` for the class/method.